Guide to developing presence

 We can learn to make space for our inner worlds to express themselves freely during our meditation.
-This can have some positive, healing benefits and it can also be something that we just do for fun and for the sake of enjoying it.
+This can have some positive, healing benefits; it can lead to deep and profound awakenings; and it can also be something that we just do for fun and for the sake of enjoying it.

 We also don’t need to be strict about what counts as imaginal practice.
 I can remember that I used to get lots of interesting visualisations when I was lying down, getting a massage or having a bath, before I ever started meditating or had heard of imaginal practice.

 The purpose of the practice is to hold some space for ourselves in whatever way feels comfortable and allow whatever is there to be expressed.

 Music and a safe space are the best ways I have found for helping people relax into it.
 It can also be fun to play with the space between waking and sleeping to see what arises here.